danielosorio83/active_admin_importable/README.md

 # ActiveAdminImportable

-CSV imports for Active Admin with one line of code.
+CSV/XLS/XLSX imports for Active Admin with one line of code.

 ## Installation